garyray-k/garyray-k.github.io/_posts/2019-02-20-Bogus-and-Mocking-Data.md

 ---
-published: false
+published: true
 ---
 Today my first child is 10 months old!
 But you're not here for that.
-Let's talk Bogus</p>
+Let's talk Bogus

 I was going to manually go in and hand-jam a bunch of test SQL data for use while testing and demoing.
 But then I stumbled upon Bogus.
 Which is a lovely C# library for creating all kinds of random data but with intent.
 For instance, you can have it generate Lorem Ipsum sentences or sentence, a username, an email, pick from a list, etc. etc. I'm really happy to have found this.